lindenb/jvarkit/docs/MergeCnvNator.md

       version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
       Default: false
+    --do-no-reuse
+      Do not reuse a CNV if it was already used.
+Undocumented
+      Default: false
     --generate-vcf-md5
       Generate MD5 checksum for VCF output.
       Default: false